Vyral/mark-callender/_posts/2023-06-30-maximize-your-home-s-value-5-upgrades-with-the-best-return-on-investment.md

 {% include excerpt.html %}

 What are the best home improvements you can make for a high return on investment?
-Today, I’ll share the five best upgrades you can make in the Twin Cities Metro area.&nbsp;
+Today, I’m sharing the five best upgrades you can make in the Twin Cities Metro area.&nbsp;

-The first is flooring replacement, which we have discussed before.
-It offers one of the highest returns on investment.
+The first is replacing your flooring, which offers one of the highest returns on investment.
 The average cost ranges from $3,500 to $13,500, depending on the home's size and the quality of the update. **On average, this update can increase your home's value by $21,000.**

 The second update is landscaping, with an average cost between $1,000 and $1,500, and an average value increase of $31,140 to $43,140.